Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 tables.
 Ultimately, you should draw a conclusion about which program is the most memory efficient and which one requires the least amount of execution time.

-### Transferring Your Source code and Technical Writing to GitHub
+### Transferring Your Source Code and Technical Writing to GitHub

 As you are working on your laboratory assignment, please make sure that you use VSCode to regularly save your work and transfer it to the GitHub servers.
 For